waiwasabi/hermite-const/README.md

  - C++11
  - NTL 11.5.1
+ - GMP (strongly recommended)

+GMP is already installed on most Unix distributions and is strongly recommended to enable faster arithmetic with NTL.
+Please see [here](https://libntl.org/doc/tour-gmp.html) for instructions on setting up GMP if it is not already installed.
+Alternatively, see [here](https://libntl.org/doc/tour-unix.html) for instructions on setting up NTL without GMP.

 Install Victor Shoup's [NTL](https://libntl.org/) library.
 The project was tested with `ntl-11.5.1`, the latest version as of July 2024.